Non-jumping densities of 3-uniform hypergraphs: Introduction

-Frankl and R\"odl were the first to find examples of non-jumps \cite{frankrodl1984}.
+Frankl and R\"odl \cite{frankrodl1984} were the first to find examples of non-jumps.
 They showed that for $r\geq 3$ and $\ell > 2r$ the density $1 - \frac{1}{\ell^{r - 1}}$ is not a jump for $r$.
-Since then, a number of non-jumps and sequences of non-jumps have been found \cite{peng2009} \cite{shaw2025} \cite{yanpeng2023} \cite{peng2008}.
-Peng \cite{peng2009} showed that if $\alpha\frac{r!}{r^r}$ is a non-jump for $r \geq 3$, then $\alpha\frac{p!}{p^p}$ is a non-jump for any $p \geq r$.
+Since then, a number of non-jumps and sequences of non-jumps have been found \cite{peng2008, peng2009, shaw2025, yanpeng2023}.
+Peng \cite{peng2009} showed that if $\alpha\cdot \frac{r!}{r^r}$ is a non-jump for $r \geq 3$, then $\alpha\cdot \frac{p!}{p^p}$ is a non-jump for any $p \geq r$.
 Recently, Shaw \cite{shaw2025} showed that the smallest non-jumps that can be found using the Frankl-R\"odl method are $\frac{6}{121}\left(5\sqrt{5} - 2\right)$ for $r = 3$ and $2\cdot\frac{r!}{r^r}$ for $r\geq 4$.

 In this paper, we provide a way to find non-jumps using patterns.
-This comes from Shaw's work \cite{shaw2025} about Frankl and R\"odl's method of finding non-jumps.
-As corallaries, we find a few examples of non-jumps.
+This follows from Shaw's work \cite{shaw2025} on Frankl and R\"odl's method of finding non-jumps.
+As a result, we find a few examples of non-jumps.
 Specifically, we show the following.

 \begin{thm} The density $64/81$ is not a jump for $r = 3$. \end{thm}